 If the online catalog indicates books are in the "SSHEL - Oak St Facility (request only)," you need to request them online by choosing the 'request' option at the top of the online catalog screen.
 These books are usually available in 2-4 days.
 You will receive an email notifying you when your books are ready for pickup.

 SSHEL is the Social Sciences, Health, and Education Library.
 It was established in August 2012 when the Education and Social Science Library and the Applied Health Sciences Library merged.

 The Social Sciences, Health, and Education Library cannot make change.
-However, change can be obtained at the Undergraduate Printing Services.
+However, there is a change machine in the tunnel between the Main Library and Undergraduate Library (accepts $1 and $5 bills).
+Change can also be obtained at the Undergraduate Printing Services.
 To get to the Undergraduate Library, take either the stairs or the elevator to the basement level.
 Proceed through the tunnel to the Undergraduate Library.
 Printing Services is on the upper floor to your left.

 This machine is located around the corner in the hallway of SSHEL, just to the west of the circulation desk.